Click here to find out about the Free afternoon classes

 Click here to find out about our 2017 Summer Camp

-The Youth Dance Program at Esquina Tango uses Latin Social Dance-and its influences, such as Cumbia, Tango, Samba among other dances, as the foundation of its program.
-Participants will learn specific dances, rhythms, footwork, carriage, and frames of selected social dances.
-Students learn how to create and innovate within the structures of the selected social dance forms.
+The Youth Program at Esquina Tango uses Latin Dance-and its influences, such as Cumbia, Tango, Samba among other dances, as the foundation of its program.
+Participants will learn specific dances, rhythms, footwork, carriage, and frames of selected dances.
 A multi-cultural approach to the curriculum emphasizes community and individual expression while studying various dances.
 The curriculum is developed by a team of dance educators with extensive experience working with youth in diverse populations.
 Participants enjoy opportunities to express themselves and develop peer interactions in a positive environment and the classes culminates with a ‘showing’ for parents and invited guests.

-Esquina Tango’s youth social dance program is designed to inspire young people to dance, nurture artistic skills and abilities, and provide a fun multi-cultural experience that supports youth in their academic goals.
+Esquina Tango’s youth program is designed to inspire young people to enjoy moving, music and different cultures, nurture artistic skills and abilities, and provide a fun multi-cultural experience that supports youth in their academic goals.
 We believe that the study of social dances invites young people to engage in the cultural, artistic, and intellectual aspects of diversity, which helps continue important cultural traditions as well as teach tolerance and encourage excellence.
 Our wish is that children will discover the joy of movement and creativity while experiencing the rich, diverse cultures and histories of the countries from where the dances originate.
 Our hope is that this will become a life-long, positive influence in their lives.
 If you would like to contribute to this dream you can through our secure link.

-The benefits of teaching social dancing to children and youths are extensive.
+The benefits of teaching dancing and theatre to children and youths are extensive.
 They include:

 · improved social skills and confidence